Singularities and Topological Change for Deforming Domains in Manifolds: Quasi-Lipschitz domains

 \end{ex}

-\begin{rmk} Clearly, any quasi-Lipschitz domain $D$ in $M^{n}$ is ``proper" (see \eqref{e1.2c} for the definition), i.e., $\partial D = \partial \overline{D}$.
-In Figure~\ref{F2.9}, the domain $D$ is not proper, since $p \in \partial D \setminus \partial \overline{D}$ is non-empty.
-The case of Figure~\ref{F2.9} may happen for a generalized Lipschitz domain (see \cite{H24}).
-However, for a quasi-Lipschitz domain $D \subset M^{n}$, the glued points are assumed finite and discrete in $\partial D$, and hence $D$ is always proper.
+\begin{rmk} By Proposition~\ref{p2.1}, any quasi-Lipschitz domain $D$ in $M^{n}$ is ``proper" , i.e., $\partial D = \partial \overline{D}$.
+In Figure~\ref{F2.10}, the domain $D$ is not proper, since $p \in \partial D \setminus \partial \overline{D}$ is non-empty.
+The case of Figure~\ref{F2.10} may happen for a generalized Lipschitz domain (see \cite{H24}).
+However, for a quasi-Lipschitz domain $D \subset M^{n}$, the glued points are assumed finite and discrete in $\partial D$, and hence $D$ is always proper, as shown in Proposition~\ref{p2.1}.

 \end{rmk}